kbagoy/kb2024/_posts/2018-02-22-adventures-of-a-digital-nomad.md

 ---
 layout: post
+permalink: /adventures-of-a-digital-nomad/
-title: "Adventures of a Digital Nomad: Dating"
+title: 'Adventures of a Digital Nomad: Dating'
-author: "kbagoy"
+description: None
-date: "2018-02-22"
+date: 2018-02-22 21:44:34 -0000
+last_modified_at: 2021-08-02 00:48:33 -0000
+publish: true
+pin: false
+image:
+  path: /assets/wp-content/uploads/2018/09/productivity-apps-for-freelancers.jpg
+  alt: null
 categories:
-  - "workanywhere"
+- Working Remotely
-image: assets/images/productivity-apps-for-freelancers.jpg
+tags: []
 ---
 Last summer, I had the amazing opportunity to attend [Date with Destiny with Tony Robbins](http://www.anrdoezrs.net/links/8404329/type/dlg/https://www.tonyrobbins.com/events/date-with-destiny/) in Gold Coast, Australia and it was one of the most transformative weeks of my life.

 In a week, I made some really good friends and basically required all my core values to better serve me.